apache/mxnet/docs/tutorials/gluon/fit_api_tutorial.md

 ### Advanced Usage

-Fit API is also customizable with several `Event Handlers` which give a fine grained control over the steps in training and exposes callback methods that provide control over the stages involved in training.
+The Fit API is also customizable with several `Event Handlers` which give a fine grained control over the steps in training and exposes callback methods that provide control over the stages involved in training.
 Available callback methods are: `train_begin`, `train_end`, `batch_begin`, `batch_end`, `epoch_begin` and `epoch_end`.

-One can use built-in event handlers such as `LoggingHandler`, `CheckpointHandler` or `EarlyStoppingHandler` to log and save the model at certain timesteps during training and stopping the training when the model's performance plateaus.
+You can use built-in event handlers such as `LoggingHandler`, `CheckpointHandler` or `EarlyStoppingHandler` to log and save the model at certain time-steps during training.
+You can also stop the training when the model's performance plateaus.
 There are also some default utility handlers that will be added to your estimator by default.
-For example, `StoppingHandler` is used to control when the training ends based on number of epochs or number of batches trained.
+For example, `StoppingHandler` is used to control when the training ends, based on number of epochs or number of batches trained.
 `MetricHandler` is used to calculate training metrics at end of each batch and epoch.
-`ValidationHandler` is used to validate your model on test data at epoch end and  calculate validation metrics.
+`ValidationHandler` is used to validate your model on test data at each epoch's end and then calculate validation metrics.
-One can create these utility handlers with different configurations and pass to estimator, it will override the default handler configuration.
+You can create these utility handlers with different configurations and pass to estimator.
+This will override the default handler configuration.
-One can also create a custom handler by inheriting one or multiple of [base event handlers](https://github.com/apache/incubator-mxnet/blob/master/python/mxnet/gluon/contrib/estimator/event_handler.py#L32)
+You can create a custom handler by inheriting one or multiple [base event handlers](https://github.com/apache/incubator-mxnet/blob/master/python/mxnet/gluon/contrib/estimator/event_handler.py#L32)
  including: `TrainBegin`, `TrainEnd`, `EpochBegin`, `EpochEnd`, `BatchBegin`, `BatchEnd`.

 ### Custom Event Handler

-Here we will showcase an example to create a custom event handler by inheriting from a few base handler class.
+Here we will showcase an example custom event handler the inherits features from a few base handler classes.
-Our custom event handler is a simple one, that just record the loss values at the end of every epoch in our training phase.
+Our custom event handler is a simple one: record the loss values at the end of every epoch in our training phase.

-Note : For each of the method, the Estimator object is passed along so you can access train metrics.
+Note: For each of the method, the `Estimator` object is passed along, so you can access training metrics.

 ```python
 class LossRecordHandler(TrainBegin, TrainEnd, EpochEnd):